Where to Drink Beer with Your Dog in Charlotte

 There are few things worse than watching your beloved pooch longingly press its snout against the window as you depart for a day spent enjoying Charlotte’s booming beer scene.
-But while North Carolina law prevents you from bringing your dog inside your favorite spots, that doesn’t have to put a damper on the fun.
-Your four-legged pal is still welcome to keep you company as you put in patio time around town.
+While North Carolina law prevents you from bringing your dog inside some of your favorite spots, four-legged friends are still welcome to join in on these patio spaces and dog-friendly places around town.

 Birdsong Brewing Co. has a spacious outdoor area that offers just enough shade on sunny days.
 The brewery frequently hosts food trucks and puts on events like yoga classes (insert downward dog joke here) and live music.

 If your pup is in the market for new friends, head to Sycamore Brewing.
 The popular choice always has plenty of four-legged visitors.